 2. Know How to Beat the Crowds

 There’s a reason that the festival is celebrated every year — it’s kind of a big deal!
 So don’t be surprised when you encounter larger crowds than you might expect during the Fall at Disney World.

 3. Be Adventurous

 Looking to expand your palate?
 The festival is a great place to work on that goal.
-With 35 kiosks offering authentic flavors from around the globe, you’re sure to run into something new.
+With dozens of food booths offering authentic flavors from around the globe, you’re sure to run into something new.
 Be sure to take advantage of this easy way to try new things.
 You may just find a favorite dish!